-If you have any questions about our Chelsea or Easton or Jamaica Plain locations, or would like to learn more about chiropractic care at Spinal Rehab Group, please give us a call.
+If you have any questions about our Chelsea MA, Easton MA, or Jamaica Plain MA locations, or would like to learn more about chiropractic care at Spinal Rehab Group, please give us a call.

 If you have injured discs, don't despair, there are options.
 With proper care, an injured or damaged disc may be restored to health.
 With a combination of a healthy diet, low impact exercise, and warm and cold compresses, the pain can be lessened or even completely removed.

 Unfortunately, in some cases of disc injury surgery may be the only option for treatment.
 The problem tissue will be removed by the surgery (a discectomy), which will remove the pressure on nearby tissue and nerves.
 With nearly half of a million discectomies performed each year, this procedure is fairly common and minimally invasive.